-Full TitleFocal MR-Guided Focused Ultrasound Treatment of Localized Low and Intermediate Risk Prostate Cancer: Feasibility Study
+Full TitleFocal MR-Guided Focused Ultrasound Treatment of Localized Intermediate Risk Prostate Lesions

 The purpose of this study is to assess the safety and feasibility of a novel focal therapy in men with prostate cancer that is confined to the prostate.
 The therapy is called magnetic resonance (MR)-guided focused ultrasound.
 High-energy sound waves are targeted to prostate cancer cells, heating them and killing them.
 The goal of the therapy is to treat only the areas with prostate cancer cells and preserve the remaining prostate gland.
 Researchers will also see if the treatment is associated with less side effects, such as incontinence (problems controlling urination) or impotence (erectile dysfunction), compared to conventional therapies.

 The MR-guided focused ultrasound being evaluated in this study is already approved for treating uterine fibroids and cancer that has spread to the bones, but its use in prostate cancer is considered investigational.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: